addicteduser/project-flow-ui/README.md

 _Note: Access `SOM Visualization Panel` via `id = "som-vis"`_

+### To-do

+-   [ ] Send configuration input via HTTP request
+-   [ ] Send dataset input via HTTP request
+-   [ ] Display SOM

 ### Features

 ##### Configuration Panel

--   set settings for SOM
+For setting the configuration for SOM training.

-    -   epoch
+-   Epoch
-    -   learning rate
+-   Learning rate
 -   SOM size
-    -   adding region
-        -   user needs to select 4 points to make a rectangle
-        -   label
+-   Region

 ##### Dataset Panel

--   upload dataset
+For choosing which dataset to use.

 ##### Visualization Panel

--   display SOM
+For displaying the SOM.

 ### Resources

 -   [Elm](https://www.elm-lang.org/) is a functional language that compiles to JavaScript.
-    -   See `src/elm-package.json` for list of dependencies used by Elm.
+    -   See `src/elm/elm-package.json` for list of dependencies used by Elm.